Chapter 19.142

 Applicants who are floodproofing nonresidential buildings should beware that flood insurance premiums will be based on rates that are one foot below the floodproofed level (e.g., a building floodproofed to the base flood level will be rated as one foot below).
 Floodproofing the building an additional foot will reduce insurance premiums significantly.

-(3) Manufactured homes.
-All manufactured homes in the floodplain to be placed or substantially improved on sites shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot or more above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement.
+(5) Manufactured homes in zone AE.
+All manufactured homes to be placed or substantially improved on sites shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot or more above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement.

 (a) Be on the site for fewer than 180 consecutive days; or